How to avoid problems with SVG images in email signatures

 Tips for replacing an SVG picture in an email signature

-For example, if you have a company logo in the SVG format, you need to convert it to PNG or JPG and make sure that it meets the following characteristics:
+For example, if you have a company logo in the SVG format, you need to convert it to PNG or JPG and make sure that it meets the following specification:

-• The image size should be twice as big as the default size you want to use in your signature.
+- The image size should be twice as big as the default size you want to use in your signature.
 For example, if you want the logo to display in 150x150 pixels, your image dimensions should be 300x300 pixels.
-That way, the logo will be easily scalable and sharp on high-resolution screens like 4k screens, Retina displays, etc.
+This way, the logo will be easily scalable and sharp on high-resolution screens like 4k screens, Retina displays, etc.

 Once your logo has been prepared according to the above guidelines, insert it to your email signature, following these instructions.
 By default, the original size values (e.g. 300x300 pixels) will be shown in Width and Height fields.
-Remember to change them to the values that are twice smaller, e.g. 150x150 pixels (Fig. 1.).
+Remember to change them to the values that are twice as small, that is, 150x150 pixels in this example (Fig. 1.).
 These will be the default values that will apply to standard HD screens.
 For 4k screens, the logo will be displayed in its full size instead, preserving its quality.

 Fig. 1.
 Changing the original image size (for 4k screens) to the size displayed by default (for HD screens).